The Complete background Story of Political Funding

 The Corporate enjoys the income tax deduction under section 80GGB without any limit on the same for donations made to Electoral Trusts.

-3. Funding through Electoral Bonds – Electoral Bonds introduced by Finance Act, 2017 is a relatively new instrument in the mode of political funding but it certainly provides the anonymity to the DONOR.
+Electoral Bonds introduced by Finance Act, 2017 is a relatively new instrument in the mode of political funding but it certainly provides the anonymity to the Donor.
 The Donor can simply purchase an Electoral Bond, which is like a bearer instrument and deposit it with the Political Party.
 So now, instead of depositing cash directly to the political party by being anonymous, the other channel for the same is Electoral Bond.